 Director of Education & Training

-Mary Martell, training consultant for the Pathways Community HUB Institute, has more than 15 years of experience in program development and post-secondary education including leading the development and implementation of a Pathways Community HUB in northeastern Ohio, and serving as an assistant lecturer at the University of Akron.
+Mary Martell is the Director of Education and Training for the Pathways Community HUB Institute.
+Mary has more than 15 years of experience in program development and post-secondary education including leading the development and implementation of a Pathways Community HUB in northeastern Ohio, and serving as an assistant lecturer at the University of Akron.
 Currently enrolled as a doctoral candidate at Youngstown State University, Mary holds a master’s degree in health and human services from The University of Akron.

 Manager of Operations & Certification